olaviinha/EventClockerMcClockyFace/README.md

 You can edit any of the settings in `clocker.js`:
 ```
+// General settings
+var events_txt = 'events.txt';                  // File containing your events in semicolon-separated format.
+var clock_container = '.clocker';               // Element in which to place EventClocker McClockyFace itself.
+var ongoing_wrapper = '.ongoings.wrapper';      // Wrapper element for ongoing events (parent of ongoing_container).
+var upcoming_wrapper = '.upcomings.wrapper';    // Wrapper element for upcoming events (parent of upcoming_container).
+var ongoing_container = '.ongoing.events';      // Element in which to list descriptions of ongoing events.
+Should be child of ongoing_wrapper.
+var upcoming_container = '.upcoming.events';    // Element in which to list descriptions of upcoming events.
+Should be child of upcoming_wrapper.
+var refresh_interval = 15;                      // Interval in minutes, in which events_txt is reloaded.

+// Settings for events in clockface
 var event_type = 'arcs';                        // 'lines', 'arcs' or 'both'. 'pie' is also available, but it's highly unuseful.
 var start_lines_only = true;                    // When 'lines' or 'both' are displayed, display lines only for start times.
-var events_txt = 'events.txt';                  // File containing your events in semicolon-separated format.
-var clock_container = '.clocker';               // Element in which to place EventClocker McClockyFace itself.
-var hide_past_events = false;                   // Hide event from clockface when event has ended.
+var hide_past_events = true;                    // Hide event from clockface when event has ended.
-var refresh_interval = 15;                      // Interval in minutes, in which events_txt is reloaded & events on clockface updated.
+var events_opacity = 1;                         // Opacity of events on clockface
+var randomize_colors = true;                    // Randomize colors daily for events that have no color defined.
+Colors are not changed during the day. true, false or 'light' (= same as true but lighter colors)
+var default_color = 'rgb(1255,255,255)';        // Default color of events if randomize_colors is false and event has no color defined.

+// Styling for arcs (when event_type is either 'arcs' or 'both')
+var distance = .4;                              // Max distance of event from clock center.
+For aesthetics.
+var separation = .06;                           // Gap (radial distance) between arcs. .03 = overlap; .07 = small gap; .1 = large gap.
+var width = .25;                                // Arc thickness (radial width).
+var rounded = false;                            // Arc ends are entirely rounded.
+Not suitable for thick arcs, as it adds half of line width as length to start and end.

+// Settings for event list (event descriptions outside the clock itself)
 var display_descriptions = true;                // Display lists of ongoing & upcoming events.
 var hide_wrappers_when_empty = true;            // Hide wrappers when empty.
 Wrappers may contain titles and other content.
-var ongoing_wrapper = '.ongoings.wrapper';      // Wrapper for ongoing events (parent of ongoing_container).
-var upcoming_wrapper = '.upcomings.wrapper';    // Wrapper for upcoming events (parent of upcoming_container).
-var ongoing_container = '.ongoing.events';      // Element in which to list descriptions of ongoing events.
-var upcoming_container = '.upcoming.events';    // Element in which to list descriptions of upcoming events.
-var show_upcoming_before = 1500;                // Show upcoming event this many minutes before it starts.
+var show_upcoming_before = 1500;                // Show upcoming event description this many minutes before it starts.
 1500 = list all today's events.

-// Arch settings
-var default_color = 'rgba(1255,255,255,.5)';    // Default color of events on clocker (arcs, lines, etc).
-var distance = .6;                              // Max distance of event from clock center.
-For aesthetics.
-var separation = .1;                            // Radial distance between arcs. .03 = overlap; .07 = small gap; .1 = large gap.
-var width = .02;                                // Radial width of arcs.
 ```

+You can click clock to re-randomize colors.

 ### Events Data